 Let’s start from the beginning.
 What is ventilation and why do we need it?

-Ventilation is the provision of air from a clean outdoor air supply, to an indoor building.
+Ventilation provides air from a clean outdoor air supply to an indoor building.

 A building requires clean air to: